 No matter how carefully you use your axes, there’s always a risk of breaking the handles while you’re dealing with thick log woods.
 And you can’t buy an extra handle every time as it certainly won’t be a cost-effective option.

 Therefore, making your own axe handles is the most convenient way with tons of benefits.
 You can make the handle at any length as per your needs.
 Moreover, you get the chance to choose the perfect wood depending on the hardness, resistance, and longevity of the wood.

-To assist you in finding the best wood for axe handles, we have rounded up the 7most suitable wood for axe handles that offer strength, durability, functionality, and the highest comfort.
-Ready to make your first DIY ax?
+To assist you in finding the best wood for axe handles, we have rounded up the 7 most suitable wood for axe handles that offer strength, durability, functionality, and the highest comfort.
+Ready to make your first DIY axe?
 Then let’s get straight into it.

 You must consider some factors while choosing a particular type of wood for your tools.
 Durability, strength, grain pattern, shock absorption power, availability, better resilience, and texture are some of the most critical elements.

 Here are the 7 high-quality wood with almost all of these excellent traits:

 Most American woodworkers will suggest the hickory wood for your axe handle if you ask an expert.
 Because the wood is native to North America, you can easily spot it all over the United States.
 And so, this hardwood is very affordable compared to any other wood.